IOTA-Ledger/blue-app-iota/README.md

 While having (only) 256 bits of entropy does not pose a security problem, it does not support the full potential of the IOTA seed.
 Thus, to use the full entropy supported by IOTA, an additional sufficiently long passphrase is needed!
 On the other hand, there are other factors that might have a higher security impact, like choosing proper random mnemonics (the Ledger Nano uses a TRNG for that matter) or selecting a higher security level.

-### IOTA Security Concerns on Ledger Nano S
+### IOTA Security Concerns on Ledger Hardware Wallets

 All warnings on the Ledger are there for a reason, **MAKE SURE TO READ THEM** and refer to this document if there is any confusion.

 - **Don't rush through signing a transaction.**

     When generating a transaction for the Ledger to sign, you will scroll through each transaction before signing off on the bundle.
 The transaction information will come up in order (while scrolling from left to right).

-The first screen will display the tx type (output, input, or change), as well as the amount.
+    On the Ledger Nano S, the first screen will display the tx type (output, input, or change), as well as the amount.
 The next screen will display the corresponding address for said transaction.
 This will repeat until all transactions have been displayed, then you can select "Approve" or "Deny".

+    On the Ledger Blue each transaction entry in a bundle will fit on the screen, use the next button until you've confirmed all transactions and then select approve if everything is correct.

     - All output transactions to 3rd party addresses will say "Output:" and below that "1.56 Mi" (for example).
 "Output" being the key word here.